Know Your Chillis: Everything You Need to Know About Cooking with Chillis

 The Scoville Heat Scale measures the capsaicin level in chillis and determines their spiciness.
 Here are some popular Indian chillis:

-- Bird’s Eye Chilli: Sharp, intensely hot.
+• 4.
+Bird’s Eye Chilli: Sharp and extremely hot.

 The Art of Cooking with Chillis